Sun2yKid/Go/A Tour of Go/readme.md

 A value of interface type can hold any value that implements these methods.

-Interfaces are implemented implicity.
+Interfaces are implemented implicitly.
 A type implements an interface by implementing its methods.
-There is no explicit declarationl of intent.
+There is no explicit declaration of intent.

 ## Reader